Alex-At-Home/elasticsearch_scala_driver/README.md

   import org.elastic.rest.scala.RestResources._

   case class `/database/users`()
-    extends RestSendable[BaseDriverOp]
+    extends RestSendable[BaseDriverOp] // provides send(String)/send[J](J), for POSTs
     with RestResource

   case class `/database/users/$userId`(userId: String)
-    extends RestReadable[PrettyModifierGroup]
+    extends RestReadable[PrettyModifierGroup] // provides read(), read().pretty(Boolean) for GETs
-    with RestWritable[BaseDriverOp]
+    with RestWritable[BaseDriverOp] // provides write(String)/write[J](J) for PUTs
-    with RestDeletable[BaseDriverOp]
-    with RestResource
+    with RestDeletable[BaseDriverOp] // provides delete() for DELETEs with RestResource

   case class `/database/users/_synchronize`()
-    extends RestNoDataWritable[BaseDriverOp]
+    extends RestNoDataSendable[BaseDriverOp] // provides send()
     with RestResource

-  trait PrettyModifierGroup extends PrettyModifier with BaseDriverOp trait PrettyModifier extends Modifier {
+  trait PrettyModifierGroup extends PrettyModifier with BaseDriverOp // combination of Modifiers trait PrettyModifier extends Modifier { // example Modifier, get composed in modifier groups as above
     def pretty(b: Boolean) = ???
   }
 }
 ```

 And that's it!
+See below (TODO_LINK) for more details on the API.
 Then you can use it as follows:

 ```
   import ApiModel